alanng10/Live/Docue/a.md

 Live word has spell.
 The spell is:
 "L" is for Live Super.
-"i" is for inter seer.
+"i" is for inter class.
-"v" is for vary time.
+"v" is for vary life.
-"e" is for emit feel.
+"e" is for emit gain.

 Live word has spell.
 The spell is: